srikanth-iyengar/hadoop-map-red/README.md

 make hadoop INPUT=<MODULE_NAME> ARGS=<COMMAND_LINE_ARGUMENTS>
 ```

-## If you really want to see the output of what you have done just do
+## 💻 If you really want to see the output of what you have done just
 ``` bash
 make out
 ```